-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

 5. Do all settings in which the agency provides waiver services provide opportunities for recipients to participate in community life and to receive services in the community?